zloylos/telegram-bot-node/README.md

 ```

 ### Plugins
-All plugins have standard interface:
+All plugins looks like this:
 ```js
 var plugin = {
   // Type for match plugin on message.